-The KiloMentor blog is dedicated to transmitting useful ‘tricks of the trade’ to the synthetic organic chemists who do the actual laboratory experimentation that creates chemical processes that are intended to be performed at-scale.
+The KiloMentor blog is dedicated to transmitting useful ‘tricks of the trade’ to the synthetic organic chemists who do the actual laboratory experimentation that creates chemical processes that are intended to be performed at scale.

 The KiloMentor blog therefore particularly highlights the importance of the workup of chemical reactions with their separations, isolations, and purification operations since it is these that consume the most time in the plant setting.
-It is also these methods which are most difficult to uncover by electronic data base searching.
+It is also these methods which are most difficult to uncover by electronic database searching.

 In 1999, Hélène Perrier and Marc Labelle published a paper titled Liquid-Phase Synthesis with Solid-Phase Workup: Application to Multistep and Combinatorial Syntheses, J. Org.
 Chem.
-1999, 64, 2110-2113 which was designed to make the workup of every step of a reaction sequence a simple filtration until the tagged target molecule was completely assembled whereupon the facilitating functional ‘tag’ can be cleaved off to leave the target molecule itself in practically pure form.
+1999, 64, 2110-2113 which was designed to make the workup of every step of a reaction sequence a simple filtration until the tagged target molecule was completely assembled whereupon the facilitating functional ‘tag’ could be cleaved off to leave the target molecule itself in practically pure form.

-Another way of looking at what they are enabling is an alcohol-protecting group that so long as it remains in process intermediates makes them simple to isolate and purify from their reactions.
+Another way of looking at what they were enabling is an alcohol-protecting group that so long as it remains in process intermediates makes them simple to isolate and purify from their reactions.
 In the terminology of Dennis P. Curran, it makes phase switching of these intermediates possible.
 In the terminology of Jun-ichi Yoshida, it introduces tags on these intermediates.

 The salts with sulphuric acid were found to be the choice that most dependably crystallized from a wide range of solvents.
 The original paper should be consulted for the experimental details.